The complete grower’s guide to this killer strain

 AK-47 is a cross of an Afghani Indica mixed with a Thai, South American, and Mexican Sativa.
-It was created by Serious Seeds way back in 1992 and has won an array of awards.
+Serious Seeds created it way back in 1992, and it has won an array of awards.
 In 1999, it narrowly missed out on the prestigious High Times Cannabis Cup award for best sativa.
 However, over a decade later, AK-47 scooped first prize at a Toronto expo.
-To date, AK-47 has won 16 awards, making it one of the most successful marijuana strains of all time.
+To date, AK-47 has won 16 awards, making it one of the most successful marijuana strains ever.

 1 – Be Wary of Neighbors

-It is an extremely pungent strain that can easily be smelled by neighbors or even passers-by if you don’t have an adequate filtration system.
+It is an extremely pungent strain that your neighbors or even passers-by can smell if you don’t have an adequate filtration system.
 Once you have good air circulation in place, growing indoors isn’t that difficult.
-AK-47 has a lightning fast flowering time of just 7 weeks, and will produce 14 ounces of cannabis per square meter planted.
+AK-47 has a lightning-fast flowering time of just seven weeks and will produce 14 ounces of cannabis per square meter planted.

 2 – Humidity Considerations

 Ideally, you will grow your AK-47 indoors because it makes it easier to regulate humidity.
 Apart from the seedling and early vegetative stages, AK-47 is a plant that does well at lower than average humidity levels.
-If you allow the air to become filled with moisture, there is a significant danger of your plants becoming afflicted with bud rot.
-This makes AK-47 a little unusual because sativa-dominant hybrids normally don’t mind humidity.
+If you let moisture fill the air, there is a significant danger of your plants becoming afflicted with bud rot.
+This makes AK-47 a little unusual because sativa-dominant hybrids usually don’t mind humidity.

 After allowing humidity levels to remain at 65-70% for the first couple of weeks during the vegetative stage, we recommend lowering the rate by up to 5% a week.
 Once you force your crop into the early flowering stage, make sure the humidity level is at 40-45%.
 When there is only a couple of weeks to go before harvest, your plants will thrive even at a humidity level of 30-35%, as long as the temperature is 70 degrees Fahrenheit or so.